 The woman who

-was cropped out of the cover is a young hospital worker from Texas who told her story anonymously to protect her family’s livelihood.
+was cropped out of the cover is a young hospital worker from Texas who had decided to tell her story anonymously, in order to protect her family’s livelihood.

 She decided to